DHTMLX/docs-todolist/docs/api/rest_api/routes/GET routes/Get_tasks.md

 ### Description

-@short:Returns an array of all tasks objects.
+@short:Returns promise with an array of all tasks objects.

 The route handles the GET request made to the **'/tasks'** path and sent by the [**getTasks()**](api/rest_api/methods/gettasks_method.md) method.